Mihail Dimonie: Botanical legacy

 Dimonie was a passionate plant collector.
 His collections from the southern Balkans, the European part of the Ottoman Empire, are considered the most important for science.
 He obtained numerous specimens from the territory of today's North Macedonia, northern Greece and the north Aegean islands of Lemnos and Thasos.
 He was among the first to study flora of the Pirin Mountains in today's Bulgaria.
 Many of his preserved herbarium sheets are now difficult to ascribe to a location because he was using Turkish toponyms or omitted the location entirely, treating the specimens simply as part of Plantae Macedonicae which refers to the entire historical region of Macedonia.
 Working before comprehensive literature of the flora of this area was available, his determinations were often erroneous.
 Nevertheless, he is considered one of the most important collectors of his time and his specimens are still being used by plant taxonomists.
-His contribution to Aromanian cultural heritage is also noteworthy: he collected plant names in Aromanian language and noted ethnobotanical aspects on his travels.
+His contribution to Aromanian cultural heritage is also noteworthy: he collected plant names in the Aromanian language and noted ethnobotanical aspects on his travels.

 Apart from Plantae Macedonicae, he created two large personal collections, but both were destroyed – the one kept in Thessaloniki in 1917 and the second, kept by Grecescu, during an Allied air raid on Bucharest in 1944.

 Dimonie did not have access to institutional herbaria and botanical literature because of his modest position, and was faced with time constraints as well.
 He was thus unable to publish his findings.
 Instead, other authors published numerous records based on his specimens, among those several taxa new for science.
 Most of those were later synonymyzed, but several remain valid.
 Of those, two species are named after Dimonie: the hawkweed Hieracium dimoniei Zahn. from the Korab mountains and the mullein Verbascum dimoniei Velen. collected in the vicinity of Gevgelija.

+Publications

+The following is a list of selected publications by Dimonie: